ngrok/webhooks.fyi/src/pages/security/end-to-end-encryption.md

 {% /table %}
 ---

-The use of mTLS authentication ensures that traffic is secure and trusted in both directions between webhook services and listener apps.
-With mTLS, both webhook service and listener apps pass through a TLS handshake — in which each system is required to authenticate with their certificates — before the webhook message is sent.
+The use of mTLS authentication ensures that traffic is secure and trusted in both directions between webhook services and listeners.
+With mTLS, both webhook service and listener pass through a TLS handshake — in which both systems present trusted certificates — before the webhook notification is sent.

-This method delivers a stronger authentication between the webhook service and listener, ensures communication confidentiality (the webhook message is sent only after both sides are authenticated), and both integrity and non-repudiation (when combined with webhook signatures).
+This method delivers a stronger authentication between the webhook service and listener and ensures communication confidentiality — a webhook message is sent only after both sides are authenticated.
+When combined with webhook signatures, it also delivers message integrity.

 {% diagram-mtls / %}